openethereum/openethereum.github.io/WebAssembly-StackHeight.md

 ## Rationale

-Wasm VM in order to execute code uses a stack.
+WASM VM in order to execute code uses a stack.
 Typically the stack contains local variables, call parameters and return addresses.
-This is similar to the stack used in native programs, however, with the exception that in wasm this stack is managed by the VM and isn't aliasable via linear memory (i.e the stack can't be treated as a byte array and changed arbitrarily).
+This is similar to the stack used in native programs, however, with the exception that in WASM this stack is managed by the VM and isn't aliasable via linear memory (i.e the stack can't be treated as a byte array and changed arbitrarily).
 Because of this implementation details of the stack aren't observable.
 Thus it can be implemented in various ways.
-Simple implementation of wasm VM could use a heap allocated vector (this is the case for [`wasmi`](https://github.com/paritytech/wasmi)).
+Simple implementation of WASM VM could use a heap allocated vector (this is the case for [`wasmi`](https://github.com/paritytech/wasmi)).
 More sophisticated implementations (e.g. the ones that use JITs) typically use the native stack.

 Native stacks have a few restrictions: they should be continuous and they can't be relocated.
 This typically means that the whole stack space must be allocated upfront.
 While this doesn't typically require allocation of physical memory it requires allocation of virtual memory.
 And this can be a problem for 32-bit machines where address space is scarce.